Cuban deal with MLB allows players to sign without defecting

 “Our primary objective in this agreement is to provide players from Cuba a path to the major leagues without having to endure the hardships many of our players have already experienced,” Dan Halem, MLB deputy commissioner for administration and chief legal officer, told Reuters.

-The deal puts the Cuban federation on par with the terms that MLB has with other professional baseball leagues around the world.
+The deal, which will have to be renewed after three years, puts the Cuban federation on a par with the terms that the MLB has with other professional baseball leagues around the world.

 Cuban players older than age 25 and with six years of service in the Cuban league will be free to sign with MLB teams, Halem said.
 For those free agents, the teams will pay the Cuban federation between 15 percent and 25 percent of the total amount of guaranteed money on a player’s contract, he added.